peisistratus/Path/content/index.md

 		 </ul>
 </ul>
 <ul>
-	 <li><a href="./Path/5-Legacies/Legacies">Legacies</a></li> <p> - The deep and mysterious games which play out under normal society.
+	 <li><a href="./Path/5-Legacies/Legacies">Act IV: Legacies</a></li> <span> - The deep and mysterious games which play out under normal society.
 The games to play to keep playing the game.
-Mutual transformation, the in-the-moment awareness of multiple on multiple levels</p>
+Mutual transformation, the in-the-moment awareness of multiple on multiple levels</span>
 		 <ul>
 			 <li><a href="./Path/5-Legacies/The-Infinite-Set">The Infinite Set</a></li>
 			 <li><a href="./Path/5-Legacies/Kayfabe">Kayfabe</a></li>